SilentPaltos/phantomcatcher/README.md

 - ```/function phantomcatcher:info``` shows information about datapack

 ### Config
-There is also config file and manual for it inside the Pack.
+There is also config file and manual for it in the Pack.
+You can configure:
+- Size of catching area
+- Charge time